devigned/az-roadshow-oss/demos/201_iot/readme.md

 one using the go-pi-go and the other a more default flow.

 # Setup
-Before performing this demo, please setup an IoT hub, stream processing job, and service bus eventhub via {add url}
+Before performing this demo, please setup an IoT hub, stream processing job, and service bus eventhub via this [sample](https://github.com/Azure-Samples/iot-hub-c-mbed-temperature-anomaly).

 ## Simulated Demo
 This version of the demo will run from local environment and simulated an IoTHub connected device.